eldoy/waveorb-site/app/pages/about.md

 ## Speedy HTML

+The default frontend is specially developed for ease of use, speed and simplicity.
+Waveorb frontend apps are very simple in that they are just plain javascript functions returning HTML as text strings.
+It's based on standard ES6 string templates (backtick strings).
+No complicated setup with VDOM, Babel, Webpack or polyfills is needed.
+Just go!

-You can use any frontend library for your app.
+You can also use any frontend library for your app.
 [React,](https://reactjs.org) [Vue,](https://vuejs.org) [Svelte](https://svelte.dev) or just vanilla HTML and JS, it's up to you.
 Just drop the waveorb client into a [Wordpress](https://wordpress.org) or [Wix](https://www.wix.com) site if you need some extra interactivity or need to save some data.

-The default frontend is [Presang,](https://github.com/eldoy/presang) which is specially developed for ease of use, speed and simplicity.
-Presang apps are very simple in that they are just plain javascript functions returning HTML as text strings.
-It's based on standard ES6 string templates (backtick strings).
-No complicated setup with VDOM, Babel, Webpack or polyfills is needed.

 ## Maintainability and SEO

-As other frontend libraries evolve, they change their APIs, making your app hard to maintain.
+As other frontend libraries evolve, they change their APIs, making your app hard, and expensive, to maintain.
 In some cases libraries are even abandoned, forcing you to rewrite your app if you want to keep it up to date, which takes time and is costly.
 With Waveorb it's much easier, the app you made today will only get better as browser technologies evolve.

 Since we're running Javascript on the server, Waveorb is isomorphic, meaning you can share code between the server and the browser.
 You have complete control over what you do on the server, and what you do in the browser.
-The frontend can be run with server side rendering, or be built ahead of time as Jamstack compatible static pages.
-This also makes search engines happy, Waveorb is perfect for SEO.
+The frontend is run with server side rendering in development, and is built ahead of time as Jamstack compatible static pages for when it goes into production.

+_This also makes search engines happy, Waveorb is perfect for SEO._

 In case you're wondering, you can still create components and build your app just like with other frontend frameworks, it's very flexible.
 [Give it a try](/doc/pages.html) and let us know what you think.

 ## Advanced JSON API Server

 The Waveorb backend engine is a next-gen app server.
 Creating advanced, secure and performant APIs has never been easier.
-Waveorb takes away a lot of the pain of designing JSON APIs by not encouraging the REST pattern.
+Waveorb takes away a lot of the pain of designing JSON APIs by not forcing the REST pattern.
 Instead it uses an approach more similar to remote procedure calls (RPC).
 The backend delivers static content and HTML when it sees a GET request, and uses POST to deliver JSON data.

-This technique simplifies the URLs as instead of naming your REST end-point `/posts/1234`, you can now name the route `getPost` and pass the id as a parameter instead.
+This technique simplifies the URLs as instead of naming your REST end-point `/posts/1234`, you can now name the route `post/get` and pass the id as a parameter instead.
 It feels almost like calling a regular javascript function, except it's over the Internet.

 ## Scalable logic